aunetx/blur-my-shell/README.md

 This extension can be buggy, as the gnome-shell's blur implementation is quite flawed in some ways.

+To entirely remove artifacts from the top panel, you can use static blur with the appropriate switch, **use static blur**.

-However, selecting *no artifacts* in the settings allows the blur to regenerate itself a lot better, at the expense of CPU time (adds ~3% CPU usage for the gnome-shell process in my old Thinkpad).
+Moreover, if you don't use static blur, selecting *no artifacts* in the settings allows the blur to regenerate itself a lot better, at the expense of CPU time (but cannot currently tell the difference, less than 0.5% CPU on my middle-range i5)

-Selecting another profile might be enought (especially if you have disabled animations), feel free to test!
+Selecting another profile might be enough (especially if you have disabled animations and/or windows borders), feel free to test!

 ### List of bugs